-On Friday 12th May – a gloriously sunny morning – Bishopthorpe’s restored 17th-century sundial was fixed back into its nisundial_3_1che on the Co-op store.
+On Friday 12th May – a gloriously sunny morning – Bishopthorpe’s restored 17th-century sundial was fixed back into its niche on the Co-op store.
 It was last November that sun-dial restorer, Harriet James, took the York-stone dial down to her Wiltshire workshop.
 There she stripped off many layers of flaking paint and limewash.
 Harriet re-painted it, imitating the oldest white/cream layer and picked out the carved detail in black to ensure legibility.

 Harriet had found the sundial to be generally in good condition with the carved numerals worn, but of good quality.
 The corners of the dial, however, had to be re-formed using epoxy glue and ground stone.
 Also, the iron gnomon (shadow caster) was badly rusted and could not be saved.
 Harriet had a replica made from brass.